Lramseyer/vaporview/README.md

 ## Interoperability With Other Extensions

+List of extensions that connect to Vaporview:

 - [SV Pathfinder](https://marketplace.visualstudio.com/items?itemName=heyfey.sv-pathfinder) - RTL Linking and tracing - [Github](https://github.com/heyfey/sv-pathfinder)
+- [slang-server](https://marketplace.visualstudio.com/items?itemName=Hudson-River-Trading.vscode-slang) - System Verilog Language Server - [Github](https://github.com/hudson-trading/slang-server)

+### API details

 Vaporview has a set of commands and event emitters that allow interaction with other extensions.
 This allows for powerful features like RTL linking, in editor debugging, and firmware tracing while being HDL and simulator agnostic.
 See the [API docs](https://github.com/Lramseyer/vaporview/blob/main/API_DOCS.md) if you are interested in integrating Vaporview into your extension.
-A summary of the API features that other extension developers will be able to use are listed below:

-- Commands
-  - Adding and removing variables
-  - Placing markers at specific times
-  - Revealing items in the netlist
-- Event emitters
-  - Adding, removing, and selecting variables
-  - Placing markers
-  - Dragging custom tree items into the viewer (not finalized)
-- Adding custom context menu items
-- Signal value links

 ## Remote Waveform Viewing